-The virus that causes COVID-19 can spread via droplets from sneezes, coughs or even talking over distances up to 6 feet, according to the Centers for Disease Control and Prevention.
-And since people can carry and spread the virus without showing any symptoms of it — or with very mild symptoms — wearing a face covering can help protect those around you and the community at large.
+Face coverings can help slow the spread of the virus that causes COVID-19 via droplets from sneezes, coughs or even talking over distances up to 6 feet.
+Since people can carry and spread the virus without showing any symptoms of it — or with very mild symptoms — wearing a face covering can help protect those around you and the community at large.

 Types of face coverings

 Appropriate face coverings are those that cover the mouth and nose of the wearer.
 Different types of face coverings have been shown to vary in effectiveness in preventing the spread of the novel coronavirus.
 Surgical masks and cloth face masks are among the more effective types, while bandanas and gaiters are among the least effective.
 MSU recommends the use of masks over other types of coverings.